SiliconLabs/automated-measurement-framework/Examples/RX/README.md

 5. In the code:
    1. Set the chip and board names (these will only be used for documenting the results)
    2. Set the COM port of the WSTK (can be found in device manager for example)
-   3. Set the VISA address of the signal generator and the (optional) spectrum analyzer
+   3. Set the VISA address of the signal generator(s) and the (optional) spectrum analyzer
-      - In the example ...
       - If in doubt, you can run `pyvisa-shell` in the command line and then type `list`.
 This brings up a list with all the instrument addresses that VISA recognizes.
+Then you can try opening the instruments to see if the visa connection can be established.
    4. Set the cable attenuation of the signal path (for blocking tests, this needs to be set separately for the blocker path).
 The script uses this to correct the actual measured values.
-   4. Configure the parameters ...
+   5. Configure the parameters of the measurement
+      - You can find all the available parameters in the `Settings` class of the chosen measurement
+      - Automatic CTUNE calibration can be done by setting the appropriate variable to `True`.
+There are 2 options for this: using a spectrum analyzer or using a signal generator.
+It is of course more comfortable to use the signal generator as this option doesn't require you to change the RF connection during the measurement, but with high BW PHYs this can be very inaccurate (as this method uses RSSI as an indicator of how well the center frequency is tuned)
+      - When doing PER measurements, please make sure to uncomment the appropriate block of code.
+For this, you also need to have a packet file in the folder (we supply a 16 byte long standard RAIL packet file with the framework).
 6. Run the *rxtests_example.py* Python script from the virtual environment usin `py rxtests_example.py` in the correct folder.
 The output will be an excel file with all the measured raw data and output graphs.

-### How to make PER measurements

-Creating BER measurements is fairly straightforward, as it only involves setting the right modulation parameters and a PN9 stream on a generator, and from there the EFR can measure BER itself.
-PER measurements however are a bit more complicated, as a valid packet for the given PHY has to be loaded onto the generator...

 ---